Condensations in higher categories: Condensations and higher Karoubi envelopes

 \section{Condensations and higher Karoubi envelopes}

 This section presents our $n$-categorical generalization of the Karoubi envelope construction.
 A weak $n$-category $\cC$ has objects (aka $0$-morphisms), $1$-morphisms between objects, $2$-morphisms between $1$-morphisms, etc., all the way up to $n$-morphisms, so that in particular given two objects $X,Y$, the collection of morphisms $\hom_\cC(X,Y)$ between them forms a weak $(n-1)$-category.
 We do not allow homotopies between $n$-morphisms --- we will not work with $(\infty,n)$-categories.
+That said, we expect that versions of our constructions would apply in the $(\infty,n)$-world.

 What makes weak $n$-categories ``weak'' is in the composition.
 In general, given two composable $k$-morphisms $X \overset f \from Y \overset g \from Z$, there is not a uniquely defined compositions ``$f \circ g$,'' but rather a contractible weak $(n-k)$-category worth of compositions (i.e.\ a weak $(n-k)$-category which is equivalent but not necessarily equal to $\{\mathrm{pt}\}$).
 By the same token, (higher) associativity and unitality are imposed merely up to contractible weak higher categories of choices.
-(That said, the $n$-morphisms in a weak $n$-category do compose uniquely and associatively, because a ``contractible $0$-category'' is simply a one-element set.)
-Weak $n$-categories can be modeled in various ways, of which one of the cleanest is due to Tamsamani and Simpson \cite{MR1673923,MR2883823}.
+The $n$-morphisms in a weak $n$-category do compose uniquely and associatively, because a ``contractible $0$-category'' is simply a one-element set.